Reconciling observed and simulated stellar halo masses: The stellar halos of simulated galaxies

-Figure \ref{fig:dform-vs-dpresent} shows the distribution of \dform\ relative to the present-day distance (\dpresent; the distance of that star particle to the galaxy center at $z\! =\!
+As with any such investigation there is necessarily some dependence on the specifics of our criterion for which stars are accreted.
+To better understand this dependence we consider Figure \ref{fig:dform-vs-dpresent}, which shows the distribution of \dform\ relative to the present-day distance (\dpresent; the distance of that star particle to the galaxy center at $z\! =\!
 0$) for all star particles in each of the simulated galaxies out to a present-day galactocentric radius of 100 kpc.
 In each galaxy the in situ population is visible as a concentration in the lower left-hand corner of the plot that has a roughly 1:1 relationship with large scatter as a function of radius, indicating that that the majority of stars in this population tend to stay near where they are born but may have migrated somewhat \citep[especially the older stars; see][]{2017MNRAS.467.2430M}.
 Material near either the $x$ or $y$ axis in this diagram is also interesting: along the $y$ axis there is often a fairly significant amount of stellar mass that was formed at large distances from the main halo but is now located in the inner galaxy (though not necessarily in the disk plane), while along the $x$ axis there is material that was formed relatively close in and then scattered out of the inner galaxy.
 Some tidal streams from disrupted satellites are evident in this diagram as horizontal streaks (that is, they formed as a bound object at some well-defined distance, perhaps in a burst of star formation, and their stars now span a range of radii).
 Star-forming satellite galaxies are evident as vertical streaks: they are forming new stars at a variety of radii while changing their distance from the main galaxy, but retain all their stars as a bound object with a small present-day distance range.
-We do not expressly try to remove bound objects from the mock images, both because there are very few galaxies in the inner 50 kpc that have not been tidally disrupted, and because this was not done in \mer.
-Where they do exist, we consider them to be part of the scatter.
+We do not exclude star particles within satellite galaxies from our estimate of the accreted stellar mass, and in fact there are very few galaxies in the inner 50 kpc that have not been tidally disrupted.